 Theme Comments Parking "You'd need parking for the Church" "If we are going to come to the town, you need parking".
-"Lots of people park at the graveyard to commute further afield" "There are two car parking areas behind the shops on Main Street, but peo Diocesan Land "Green space beside the playpark is diocesan land, so there is potential to "Housing for older people is necessary in the town - there had previously b land for this".
-Using community land "The GAA Pitches are community land, but the GAA club is building a new 1 pitches when the club moves on?
-Can they become all weather pitches for Re-routing HGVs "HGV traffic should be forced to go around the town - it would be importan Road to make walkers feel safe".
+"Lots of people park at the graveyard to commute further afield" "There are two car parking areas behind the shops on Main Street, but people don't even know they are there".
+Diocesan Land "Green space beside the playpark is diocesan land, so there is potential to bring it back into use".
+"Housing for older people is necessary in the town - there had previously been proposals to use the diocesan land for this".
+Using community land "The GAA Pitches are community land, but the GAA club is building a new facility nearby.
+What will happen to the pitches when the club moves on?
+Can they become all weather pitches for community use, for instance?"
+Re-routing HGVs "HGV traffic should be forced to go around the town - it would be important to widen footpaths on the Gowran Road to make walkers feel safe".
 Lack of space on Main Street "Where are the civic spaces going to go?"
 Street nomenclature "Could we consider naming Main Street to Chapel Street?
-Every town has be Chapel Street - it would be something different".
+Every town has a Main Street, but that street used to be Chapel Street - it would be something different".